dgacitua/vue-material-boilerplate-penguin/README.md

-# Angular ES6 Boilerplate "Penguin Edition"
+# Vue.js + Material Design Boilerplate "Penguin Edition"

 Created by Daniel Gacitua

-This is a boilerplate template based on Angular 1.6 and Webpack 2 for starting frontend projects.
-It uses ECMAScript 6 standard for Javascript with class-oriented design.
+This is a boilerplate template based on Vue.js 2.x with Material Design for starting frontend projects.
+It uses ECMAScript 6 standard for Javascript.

 This template uses the following technologies: